-In addition to glutaredoxins, mRNAs are up-regulated for thioredoxins and glutathione oxidoreductases, which fulfill crucial antioxidant roles during diamide-induced stress.
-In contrast to mRNA levels, which decrease slowly 30 min after treatment, protein concentrations remain constant, suggesting high protein stability or an increase in translation rate per available mRNA.
-Our data set comprises some members of the thioredoxin and glutathione systems: two peroxidases (Ahp1 and Gpx3), thioredoxin 2 (Trx2), glutathione synthetase (Gsh2) and interestingly, the thioredoxin reductase 2 (Trr2) and glutathione reductase 1 (Glr1)-enzymes that catalyze the final step in the reduction cascade of both systems (69).
+In addition to glutaredoxins, mRNAs are up-regulated for thioredoxins and glutathione oxidoreductases who fulfill crucial antioxidant roles during diamide-induced stress.
+In contrast to mRNA levels which decrease slowly 30 min after treatment, protein concentrations remain constant, suggesting high protein stability or an increase in translation rate per available mRNA.
+Our dataset comprises some members of the thioredoxin and glutathione systems: two peroxidases (Ahp1 and Gpx3) and thioredoxin 2 (Trx2), a cytosolic disulfide reductase; thioredoxin reductase 2 (Trr2) and glutathione reductase (Glr1), enzymes that catalyze the final step in both systems' reduction cascade (69); and also the glutathione synthetase (Gsh2).

-Fig. 3B shows Zwf1, the glucose-6-phosphate dehydrogenase that catalyzes the first, irreversible and rate-limiting step of the pentose phosphate pathway (70), which is an essential component of oxidative stress resistance (71, 72).
-Zwf1 is involved in maintenance of cytosolic levels of NADPH, which in turn is an electron donor to several anti-oxidant systems.
-Despite decreases in mRNA abundance for 30 min after stress treatment, Zwf1 protein levels remain stable throughout the entire measurement time (Fig. 3B).
-The stability of Zwf1 may possibly be linked to it being bound by eleven chaperones, more than observed on average for the proteins in our data set (average is four chaperones per protein; supplemental Data File 1).
+Figure 3B shows Zwf1, the glucose-6-phosphate dehydrogenase that catalyzes the first, irreversible and rate-limiting step of the pentose phosphate pathway (70) which is an essential component of oxidative stress resistance (71, 72).
+Zwf1 is involved in maintenance of cytosolic levels of NADPH which in turn is electron donor to several anti-oxidant systems.
+Despite decreases in mRNA abundance for 30 min after stress treatment, Zwf1's protein levels remain stable throughout the entire measurement time (Figure 3B).
+Zwf1's stability may possibly be linked to it being bound by eleven chaperones - more than observed on average for the proteins in our dataset (average is four chaperones per protein, Supplementary data file 1).

-Cluster B shows some enrichment in secondary structures in the 5'-UTRs of its member mRNAs, as well as depletion of structures in the first 10 nucleotides of the coding region.
-Secondary structures in the 5'-UTR are thought to hinder translation (73); thus the increase in protein levels may derive from protein stability regulation and not translation increase.
+Cluster B shows some enrichment in secondary structures in the 5'UTRs of its member mRNAs, as well as depletion of structures in the first ten nucleotides of the coding region.
+Secondary structures in the 5'UTR are thought to hinder translation (73), thus the increase in protein levels may derive from protein stability regulation and not translation increase.

+Cluster C

-Cluster C-Cluster C is enriched for components of the proteasome (Table II).
-The 26 S proteasome holoenzyme is a multisubunit protease composed of the 20 S catalytic core capped with the 19 S regulatory particle, which recognizes ubiquitin-tagged proteins.
-Although the exact role of the proteasome during oxidative stress is still a matter of debate, most authors suggest that only the 20 S proteasome is responsible for the hydrolysis of oxidized proteins in an ubiquitin- and ATP-independent fashion (74, 75).
-The 26 S proteasome, i.e. capped with regulatory particles, is more stress-sensitive than the 20 S core (76, 77), and we observe no or only a few copies of 19 S subunits in our data (data not shown).
+Cluster C is enriched for components of the proteasome (Table 2).
+The 26S proteasome holoenzyme is a multisubunit protease composed of the 20S catalytic core capped with the 19S regulatory particle which recognizes ubiquitin-tagged proteins.
+While the exact role of the proteasome during oxidative stress is still a matter of debate, most authors suggest that only the 20S proteasome is responsible for the hydrolysis of oxidized proteins in an ubiquitin- and ATP-independent fashion (74, 75).
+The 26S proteasome, i.e. capped with regulatory particles, is more stress sensitive than the 20S core (76, 77), and we observe no or only few copies of 19S subunits in our data (not shown).

-Protein expression of subunits of the 20 S core in cluster C (Fig. 3C) sharply decreases during the first 20 min but recovers at 30 min and is constant for the rest of the measurement time.
+Protein expression of subunits of the 20S core in cluster C (Figure 3C) sharply decreases during the first 20 min, but recovers at 30 min and is constant for the rest of the measurement time.
 The stabilized protein levels seem necessary to cope with the increasing levels of oxidatively damaged proteins.
-The "dip" in proteasome abundance at 20 min is only present at the protein level and not at the mRNA level, and it is a marked characteristic of cluster C (Fig. 3C).
-It is most pronounced among subunits of the 20 S proteasome but is also visible among other members of cluster C, e.g. transport proteins or superoxide dismutase 2.
+The 'dip' in proteasome abundance at 20 min is only present at the protein level, and not at the mRNA level - and it is a marked characteristic of cluster C (Figure 3C).
+It is most pronounced amongst subunits of the 20S proteasome, but also visible amongst other members of cluster C, e.g. transport proteins or superoxide dismutase 2.